-State superintendent Glenda Ritz chairs the State Board of Education, whose 10 members are appointed by the governor to four-year terms.
+State superintendent Glenda Ritz chairs the State Board of Education, whose 10 members are appointed to four-year terms.
 The State Board is responsible for authorizing school funding, overseeing the statewide accountability system and intervening in struggling schools.

 Oversight of the State Board’s operations and budget used to fall to the Indiana Department of Education.
 But in 2013, state lawmakers decided to fund the State Board as a separate line item with an annual operating budget of $3 million.
 That’s led to concern that the board — largely Republican — will not continue to work with the superintendent’s office.